-One good thing to know about me is I don’t draw sharp lines between “work” and everything else.
-I love local search – above all working with my clients, and of course getting to know other local-search enthusiasts and writing on the blog.
-It’s interesting and challenges the heck out of me, and I have a blast.
+One thing to know about me is I don’t draw sharp lines between “work” and everything else.
+I love helping clients navigate the local-search hedge maze, and getting to know them.
+It’s interesting and it challenges the heck out of me.
+I have a blast.

 But what else do I do?

-I spend most of my time with my lovely fiancée, Stefanie, and with our cat, Peanut.
-I’m not one who lacks motivation to do “work,” but if I did, they’d more than put the wind in my sails.
+I spend most of my time with my lovely wife, Stefanie, our baby son, Walter, and our 3 cats, Peanut, Smudge, and Smokey.
+I’m not one who lacks motivation to do “work,” but if I did, they’d put plenty of wind in my sails.
+(Also, because I’m fortunate enough to work from home, there wouldn’t be too many places to hide.)

-Although I spend lots of time in front of the computer, I’ve always been an outdoors guy.
-I can’t refuse a long hike.
-I’ve spent probably 150 days and nights camping.
-Chopping wood is my idea of fun.
+Although I spend lots of time pushing pixels around on a screen, I’ve always been an outdoors guy.
+I can’t refuse a hike.
+I’ve spent probably 150 days and nights camping (starting when I was in Boy Scouts, when we’d go every month) .
+Chopping wood is my idea of fun, as our annoyed neighbors might tell you.

 Reading.
-I’m constantly reading.
+I’m often nibbling on a book.
 Ask me about my favorite books some time.

-Occasionally I’ll tune in to watch my poor Red Sox get clobbered.
+Occasionally I’ll tune in to watch my Red Sox

 Never in my life have I said no to a chess game or an arm-wrestle.